further-external/VPAL/Data Layer Events/Checkout Started.md

 ## HTML Attribute

 Add the following data attribute to the checkout link that takes the user to the offsite payment platform.
+If we rely on the data attribute we are relying on capturing the ecommerce data from the prior add_to_cart event that will be firing on the page.

 data-gtm-event="nav_click"